MimiOnuoha/Creative-Approaches-NYU/syllabus.md

 **Assignment:**

-- Make sure that you have created a documentation post for your project and submitted it using the homework link.
+- Make sure that you have created a documentation post for your project and submitted it using the homework link under Project 1.

 #### Feb 27: Present Project 1